virtual-labs/exp-ethereum-ecosystem-au/experiment/experiment-name.md

-## Ethereum Wallet Interaction Using MetaMask
+## Transaction on an Ethereum wallet using MetaMask